 The ‘Men of Art’ in Celtic Culture

 Interestingly enough, in spite of their (often misleading) ‘barbarian’ tag, the Celtic society held the so-categorized ‘men of art’ in high regard.
-In fact, in ancient Ireland, the Druids were called forth as ‘men of art’ and accorded special privileges by the ruling class.
+In fact, in ancient Ireland, the Druids were called forth as ‘men of art’ and were accorded special privileges by the ruling class.

 Similarly, bards, artisans, blacksmiths, and metalworkers were often heralded as men of art, given their contributions to the crafting of morale-boosting songs (in Celtic languages), ostentatious jewelry, and most importantly mass weapons – items that had high value in the Celtic society.